zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can edit the information contained in telephone accessing the route described below.
+The manager can edit the information contained in telephone by accessing the route described below.

 Route: *`PATCH "api/v1/manager/company-profile-telephones/:id"`*